MattMofDoom/Lurgle.Logging/README.md

 **Lurgle.Logging** is an implementation of Serilog that can help to save time in getting up and running, and provides some useful functionality.

-- Includes sinks for Console, Windows Event Log, File, and Seq, with configurable properties exposed via config
+- Includes sinks for Console, Windows Event Log, File, Seq, and Splunk with configurable properties exposed via config
 - Includes enrichers for log context, thread id, environment user name, machine name, process id, process name, memory usage
 - Includes AppName and AppVersion properties which can use the executing assembly name/version, or set appname via config
 - Test enabled sinks at initialisation and return a FailureReason if an error occurs